Hannah Ann Sluss Celebrates Strong Women In New Post

 Strong women in my life have taught me so much.
 Learning how both of my grandmothers handled adversity in their lives has set a foundation for me to build on during the tough times in my own life.
 My Grandma Hannah and Grandma Carol Ann not only gave me my name but were examples of who I want to become. ✨ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ I challenge each of you to find those strong women in your life either in your family, circle of friends, or even a public figure that gives you guidance and direction to become the best version of you! ???? #womensupportingwomen

-The next two snapshots included in the post were throwback images of her two grandmothers, Grandma Hannah and Grandma Carol Ann.
+The next two snapshots in the post were throwback images of her two grandmothers, Grandma Hannah and Grandma Carol Ann.
 Sluss could be seen as a little girl in the kitchen with both women.

-In her caption, she explained that her own name was inspired by both of these women.
+In her caption, she explained that her own name was inspired by both women.
 She went on to describe just how much she has learned from her grandmothers, both of whom faced numerous challenges throughout their lifetimes.
-She expressed how much she looks up to these women and aspires to be like them some day.
+She expressed how much she looks up to them and aspires to be like them some day.
 She also encouraged her followers to look for the strong women in their own lives.

-Sluss’ post earned over 60,000 likes and her many fans took to the comments section to compliment her on the pictures and the inspiring message.
+The post earned over 60,000 likes and her many fans took to the comments section to compliment her on the pictures and the inspiring message.

 “Exuding strength, beauty, and confidence always,” wrote one fan.